 “If you look at any Little League baseball game in any town in America, you can find a 12- or 13-year-old kid that can throw 60 or 70 miles per hour on the mound at that game,” he said in a video produced by George Washington University.
 “And that to me is really remarkable performance.
 It’s what we all are capable of doing as opposed to the best athletes among us.”
 How do we go from a few talented-trained and practiced kids to WE ALL?

 Roach and Dan Lieberman, professor of biological sciences at Harvard University, believe that early humans evolved this skill for hunting — specifically for hurling spears or rocks at small animals to kill and capture food.
 Their research is published in this week’s edition of the journal Nature.
-Backwards AGAIN: the case would have been that an environment favored individuals (pass on your genes) who could accurately throw-stun-or-kill animals; knock animals out of trees or otherwise protect a group or act aggressively toward predators, including other humans.
-There is no “Big Guy in the Sky” who directs evolution toward isolated, specific goals.
+Backwards AGAIN: the case would have been that the environment favored individuals (pass on your genes) who could accurately throw-stun-or-kill animals; knock animals out of trees or otherwise protect a group from aggressive predators, including other humans.
+There is no “Big Guy in the Sky” who directs evolution toward isolated, specific goals, like throwing a fast ball.

 But of course: Male scientists never consider that females are intrinsic to human evolution: instead, females (if even noticed) were merely hanging around popping out (male babies) over the previous 2 million years, watching males evolve into Homo sapiens.
 How nice of them to let us tag along.